wizard23/asimov-hex/docs/system-description/apps/tile-editor/index.md

 ## Documenting Sub-Apps
 The following section is about how sub-apps of the app described in this document ought to be documented.
 It uses the sub-app "Editor Controls" as a specific example but it is, of course, meant to describe the general way for documenting sub-apps:

 To ensure this document is well structured and does not loose focus by describing small details please use separate files to describe the sub-apps.
 This way it is enough to just reference the sub-apps in this and other documents.
 Referencing a sub-app should be done like this:

-"Editor Controls" (put the name of the sub-app in quotation marks to clearly distinguish between normal text and a reference to a specific sub-app)
+"Editor Controls" (put the name of the sub-app in quotation marks to clearly distinguish between normal text and a references to a specific sub-app)

-The naming scheme for documenting the sub-apps of the "Tile Editor" goes like this:
+The naming scheme for documenting the sub-apps of this app goes like this:

 * the current functionality of the sub-app should be documented in editor-controls.md
 * any specific typescript types/interfaces/data structures/etc. should be documented in editor-controls__types.md (only create this file if it is really needed.
-Some sub-apps might not need any special types)
+Some sub-apps might not have any special types).
 * any specific implementation detail that is not trivial should be documented in editor-controls__implementation.md (only create this file if it is really needed.
-Some sub-apps might have any non trivial implementation details worth mentioning)
+Some sub-apps might not have any non trivial implementation details worth mentioning).

 ## FAQ for the AI
 * If anything is unclear please just ask.
 * Please keep these instructions as they are and only make changes below the line that follows.
-Don't use any lines in this documentation except to separate these instructions for the AI from the documentation itself.
+Don't use any lines in the documentation except to keep the instructions for the AI separated from the documentation itself.
 ---

 # "Tile Editor"
-Modify this section and below please
+Modify this section please.